Good relationships – the key to a healthy and happy long life: Insights from the Harvard study

 From theory to practice

-Mads Elk, CEO of Mind Balance System, comments: "In 2016, Robert Waldinger gave a TED Talk about the findings from the Harvard study.
-This presentation has since become one of the most watched TED Talks and on YouTube it has been viewed more than 25 million times.
-I think this is because the conclusions from the Harvard study resonate with most of us.
+Mads Elk, Director of Mind Balance System, comments: "Robert Waldinger gave a TED Talk in 2016 about the conclusions from the Harvard study.
+This presentation has since become one of the most-watched TED Talks, with over 25 million views on YouTube.
+I believe this is because the conclusion from the Harvard study resonates with most of us.
 Many people feel either lonely or not sufficiently nourished by the relationships they have.
-It is partly with this knowledge that we have shaped our training programs.
-Not just to improve work environments, but to strengthen the most important factor for happiness and health in life in general.
+It is partly with this knowledge that we have shaped our training programs, not just to improve work environments, but to strengthen the most important factor for happiness and health in life in general.

 Invest in relationships, invest in life